Understanding the Corporate Type of Event: 16+ Ideas for Your Company

 By going along to these types of experiences, you also create an environment where information can be exchanged freely.
 Plus, you develop valuable contacts with a targeted audience who'll remember you because when they last saw you, it wasn't just via a computer screen.

-7. Trade Shows With Team-Building Activities
+7. Trade Shows with Team-Building Activities

 Couple with salesman in furniture store